pjf/fanfic/pjf-katecom/01-uncloak.md

 "An analysis of the planet's communications networks reveal that the US presidential election has already happened.
 We're... we're too late."

-Kirk's body visably sagged; time-travel was a risky and dangerous feat, and to arrive too late to complete their mission was a serious blow to the captain.
+Kirk's body visibly sagged; time-travel was a risky and dangerous feat, and to arrive too late to complete their mission was a serious blow to the captain.

 "Captain, even though we're too late for the election, I believe I may have something that would be of interest to you," said Spock.